CahyaAji/qspectrumanalyzer/my_readme.txt

 - install pyqt5 in project
 pip install PyQt5

-on arch linux
+on linux that use python 3.13 up
 -maksimal python versi adalah 3.12
 -install PyQt5 using pip
-- install pyqt5 & 6 in pc
 - update pyqtgraph in project using pip